CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	>**Important:** You have just verified that a user can't download Microsoft 365 Apps for enterprise if they haven't been assigned an appropriate Microsoft 365 license.

 1. Leave LON-CL2 open and remain signed into Microsoft 365 as Laura Atkins for the next task.
-In your Edge browser, close the **My account** tab and the **Welcome to Microsoft Edge** tab, but leave the **Home | Microsoft 365** tab open for the next task.
+In your Edge browser, close the **My account** tab and the **Welcome to Microsoft Edge** tab, but leave the **Microsoft 365 Copilot** tab open for the next task.

 ### Task 2 – Verify how the global Office download setting affects installing Microsoft 365 Apps for enterprise